According to the law, asylum seekers can be detained:

 The grounds for detention are normally listed in the detention decision.
 However, they are often not sufficiently justified, which is one of the main reasons why they are often successfully challenged before the court.

-Due to the judgment of the Supreme Court, detention of asylum seekers during the Dublin procedure or on any other ground that required the risk of absconding to be established was unlawful, since the IPA did not contain any definition of the risk of absconding.
-Therefore, since 2019 detention was only possible in order to prevent security threats to the country or to the constitutional order of the Republic of Slovenia, or if it was necessary to protect personal safety, property and other grounds related to public safety.
-In order to enable the detention of asylum seekers in Slovenia, the amendments of the IPA include a new definition of the risk of absconding.
-Since the provisions came to force in November 2021the Migration Directorate has begun to detain asylum seekers again.
+Due to the judgment of the Supreme Court, detention of asylum seekers based on the Dublin procedure or any ground that required the risk of absconding to be established was unlawful, since the IPA did not contain any definition of the risk of absconding.
+One could only be detained to prevent security threats to the country or to the constitutional order of the Republic of Slovenia, or if it was necessary to protect personal safety, property and other grounds related to public safety.
+The definition of risk of absconding was included in the 2021 amendments to the IPA and hence the Migration directorate can again detain on this basis since November 2021.

 As defined by the amended provisions of the IPA, the risk of absconding is established if the applicant: